IlanaFeldman/ST558-Project-2/world.md

 # Exploratory Data Analysis

+The world channel has 5900 articles collected.
 Now let us take a look at the relationships between our response and the predictors with some numerical summaries and plots.

 ## Numerical Summaries